 Let's change our "mental map" of the theater field.
 Let's widely distribute the power to map ourselves to a diverse community of theatermakers so that we can acquire new narratives about who we are and about how new theater and artists get supported.

-The New Play Map is a project of the HowlRound: a Center for the Theater Commons, Emerson College on behalf of and in collaboration with the field that seeks to develop opportunities that internet and communication tools have for enabling collaborative, culturally transformative, and globally-scaled resource sharing.
+The New Play Map is a project of the HowlRound: A knowledge commons by and for the theatre community—based at Emerson College on behalf of and in collaboration with the field that seeks to develop opportunities that internet and communication tools have for enabling collaborative, culturally transformative, and globally-scaled resource sharing.

 The principles and strategy grounding this initiative are influenced by the culture and ethos of open-source software development communities, by community-sourced collaborative projects such as Wikipedia, Ushahidi and Open Architecture Network, and by a large community of thinkers and doers who wish to reclaim the notion of "the commons" as a primary mode of organizing human culture.